PowerDNS/pdns/CODING_GUIDELINES.md

 A library call may clobber `errno`, even when it succeeds.
 Safe practice is:

-* Only look at `errno` on failing system calls or when a library function is documented to set `errno`.
+* Only look at `errno` on failing system calls or when a library function is documented to set `errno` ;
 * Immediately save the value of `errno` in a local variable after a system call for later decision making.